 - The case studies and two academic assignments - both of which aim to develop powers of observation and reflection, the ability to relate published data to your own classroom research and, finally, the ability to experiment with different teaching styles and methodologies.

 Our graduates say that the course is the best type of preparation for working in a school.
-All those who have successfully completed the course in the last three years have taken up careers in teaching, many of them in the area and, indeed, 80% of those who completed the course since 2005 have taken up positions in local schools.
+100% of those who successfully completed the course in 2019 have taken up careers in teaching within the local area, with 60% of these being employed within our partnership schools.

-Those eligible for NCTL funding may also be eligible for the following support:-
+Those eligible for DfE funding may also be eligible for the following support:-

 - Tuition Fee Loan